Positivity certificates for linear recurrences: Background

 Perron, Kreuser and later Kooman gave results of a converse type: sufficient conditions for a solution to exist with limit~$u_ {n+1}/u_n=\lambda_i$~\cite{Kooman1991}.
 We rely on the following more recent analytic result, which we will use with sequences of invertible matrices with entries in~$\mathbf Q$. \begin{theorem}[Friedland~\cite{Friedland2006}] Let~$A(n)$ be in~$\operatorname{GL}_d(\mathbb C)$ for~$n\in\mathbb N$ and tend to a finite limit~$A$ as $n\rightarrow\infty$, such that $A$ has exactly one dominant eigenvalue $\lambda$.
-Then there exist two nonzero vectors $v,w$ s.t. $Av=\lambda v$ and
+Then there exist two nonzero vectors $v,w$ and a sequence of real numbers~$\theta_n$ such that $Av=\lambda v$ and

-A vector of initial conditions $U_0$ is called \emph{generic} when $\trsp{w}U_0\neq0$. \end{theorem} Thus, for a generic vector of initial conditions, the sequence $U_n$ has a direction that tends to that of~$v$, in a sense made more precise in \cref{sec:Friedland}.
+A vector of initial conditions $U_0$ is called \emph{generic} when $\trsp{w}U_0\neq0$. \end{theorem} Thus, for a generic vector of initial conditions, the sequence $U_n$, which equals $A(n)\dotsm A(0)U_0$, has a direction that tends to that of~$v$, in a sense made more precise in \cref{sec:Friedland}.

-In the constant case, when $A(n)=A$ for all~$n$, this theorem gives a proof of the convergence of the classical power method~\cite{ParlettPoole1973}.
+In the constant case, when $A(n)=A$ for all~$n$, this theorem gives a proof of the convergence of the classical power method~ \cite{ParlettPoole1973}.
 In that situation, the vector $w$ is a left eigenvector of~$A$ for~$\lambda$, i.e., $\trsp{w}A=\lambda \trsp{w}$.
-In the case of polynomial coefficients, this vector~$w$ is much more elusive. \begin{example} The recurrence used by Apéry in his proof of the irrationality of~$\zeta(3)$ \cite{Van-der-Poorten1979} is
+In particular, if the entries of~$A$ belong to the field of rational numbers~$\mathbb Q$, then the entries of~$w$ belong to~$\mathbb Q(\lambda)$.
+In the case of polynomial coefficients, this vector~$w$ is much more elusive. \begin{Example} The recurrence used by Apéry in his proof of the irrationality of~$\zeta(3)$ \cite{Van-der-Poorten1979} is

-It has eigenvalues $\lambda_\pm=(3\pm2\sqrt2)^2$, and corresponding eigenvectors $\trsp{(1,\lambda_\pm)}$.
-Up to a nonzero scalar, the vector $\trsp{w}$ is $(1,6/\zeta(3)-5).$ Since~$\zeta(3)$ is irrational, any nonzero vector of initial conditions in~$\mathbb Q$ is generic. \end{example} In order 2, the non-generic situation is called \emph{minimal} as it corresponds to a vector space of dimension~1 of solutions that do not have the dominant order of growth.
+The corresponding limit matrix has eigenvalues $\lambda_\pm= (3\pm2\sqrt2)^2$, and corresponding eigenvectors $\trsp{(1,\lambda_\pm)}$.
+Up to a nonzero scalar, the vector $\trsp{w}$ is $(1,6/\zeta(3)-5).$ Since~$\zeta(3)$ is irrational, any nonzero vector of initial conditions in~$\mathbb Q$ is generic. \end{Example} In order 2, the non-generic situation is called \emph{minimal} as it corresponds to a vector space of dimension~1 of solutions that do not have the dominant order of growth.
 For recurrences of order~2, deciding positivity reduces to deciding minimality~\cite{KenisonKlurmanLefaucheuxLucaMoreeOuaknineWhitelandWorrell2021}. \Cref{theorem:main} below generalizes this situation to arbitrary order.